anatomical segmentation algorithm

 |Z||toggle outlines ON or OFF|

 |C||cycle through labels for image type (saved to

 SIZE: you can manually enter the approximate diameter for your cells, or press "calibrate" to let the model estimate it.
-The size is represented by a disk at the bottom of the view window (can turn this disk off by unchecking "scale disk on").
+The size is represented by a disk at the bottom of the view window (can turn this disk of by unchecking "scale disk on").

-use GPU: if you have installed the cuda version of mxnet, then you can activate this, but it won't give huge speedups when running single images in the GUI.
+use GPU: if you have specially installed the cuda version of mxnet, then you can activate this, but it won't give huge speedups when running single images in the GUI.